 - Long strips of cheese or shredded cheese (any softer, pasteurized kind)

 - Flaked salmon with the bones carefully removed

 - Chopped pieces of cleaned shrimp

-- Flaked cod with the bones carefully removed
+- Flaked haddock with the bones carefully removed

 - Clumps or crumbled meatballs (not whole balls) of ground beef, ground chicken or ground turkey